moshfeu/vscode-diff-merge/README.md

 1. Open commmand palette (<kbd>Command / Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>)
 1. Search for `[Diff & Merge] Blank diff view`
-1. An empty diff view will opened.
-Paste a code in both of sides and compare
+2. An empty diff view will opened.
+Paste a code in both sides and compare

 <hr />
 <sup>[1]</sup> - Make sure that the file is text based (not images, binaries, pdfs etc.)